sullof/require-or-mock/README.md

 const requireOrMock = require('require-or-mock')
 const awsConfig = requireOrMock('envs/secretKeys.json')
 ```
-(notice that the path in requireOrMock MUST be relative to the root of your project and MUST include the extension)
+(notice that the path in requireOrMock MUST be relative to the project's root and MUST include the extension)

 In the example above, if the file does not exist, requireOrMock will return an empty object.
 A better way to manage it is to add a `require-or-mock-config.js` file in the root of the project and set up any mock you need there.
 In the example above, it could be: